Press Release: Theia-Duk Introduce Debut EP — Intimate Indie Pop from the Shadows

 On Childish Things, Erich Russek and Poets in Heat take the stories we thought we knew — Rapunzel, Humpty Dumpty, Chicken Little — and strip them down to their bones, only to rebuild them as warnings, elegies, and protest anthems.
 The result is a six-track EP that plays like a fairytale crime scene, where the innocence of childhood collides with the brutal clarity of adulthood.

-Russek, known for his wry spoken-word delivery and taste for poetic confrontation, doesn’t sing so much as narrate a descent.
+Russek, known for his wry talk-sung delivery and taste for poetic confrontation, doesn’t sing so much as narrate a descent.
 Over grooves that range from swampy funk to ambient noir, he introduces us to fractured archetypes and collapsed kingdoms.
 Sleeping Beauty isn’t waiting for love — she’s a population sedated by propaganda.
 Chicken Little isn’t paranoid — he’s the only one paying attention.

 The production across Childish Things is restrained but deeply intentional: grooves pulse, atmospheres hum, and silence speaks just as loudly as rhythm.
 There’s a sense that each track was built like a stage — one where Russek steps forward, not to perform, but to testify.